abpframework/abp/docs/en/CLI.md

 ### generate-proxy

 Generates Angular service proxies for your HTTP APIs to make easy to consume your services from the client side.
-Before running `generate-proxy` command, your host must be up and running.
+Your host (server) application must be up and running before running this command.

 Usage: